meta-erlang/meta-erlang.github.io/docs/guides/guides-beamtools.md

 sh x86_64-beamtools-nativesdk-standalone-3.4.1-erlang-24.1.7-elixir-1.12.3.sh
 ```

-The installation script is going to ask the install destination path.
+The installation script is going to ask the destination path.
 You are
-free to use whatever path you like.
+free to use whatever path you need.

 When the installation has over, it is necessary to source the environment script
 which has all the definitions about where to find the tools: